CredentialEngine/pathways/Overview.md

 ```
 #### 4.5 Rule Set and Rule Set Profile

 In Section 4, we defined a `RuleSet` as an entity that "identifies the rules by which other PathwayComponent instances may satisfy a `PathwayComponent` objective".
 The `RuleSetProfile` identifies the particular `RuleSet` used by the `ComponentCondition` and resolves any variables in the rules to reflect the circumstances of a *particular* `ComponentCondition`.
-For example, with the "count rule", you are required to indicate the required number from an array of `PathwayComponents` that satisfy the rule.
+For example, with the "count rule"--defined in a `RuleSet`, you may be required to indicate the number `PathwayComponents` to select from an array of `PathwayComponents` that satisfies the rule.
 It is in the `RuleSetProfile` that the number satisfyting the rule is declared.

 ### 5. Term Definitions